dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

     -   **Specific platforms**

-         The conditional access policy applies to any client app that's using modern authentication on the platforms that you specify.
+         The conditional access policy applies to any client app that is using modern authentication on the platforms that you specify.

-     For Windows PCs, the PC must either be domain-joined, or enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and compliant.
+     For Windows PCs, a PC must either be domain joined, or enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and compliant.
 You can set the following requirements:

-     -   **Devices must be domain joined or compliant.** Choose this option if you want the PCs to either be domain joined or compliant with the policies that are set in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].
-If the PC doesn't meet either of these requirements, the user is prompted to enroll the device with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].
+     -   **Devices must be domain joined or compliant.** Choose this option to require that PCs must either be domain joined or compliant with the policies that are set in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].
+If a PC doesn't meet either of these requirements, the user is prompted to enroll the device with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].

-     -   **Devices must be domain joined.** Choose this option to require that the PCs must be domain joined to access Exchange Online.
-If the PC is not domain joined, access to email is blocked and the user is prompted to contact the IT admin.
+     -   **Devices must be domain joined.** Choose this option to require that PCs must be domain joined to access Exchange Online.
+If a PC isn't domain joined, access to email is blocked and the user is prompted to contact the IT admin.

-     -   **Devices must be compliant.** Choose this option to require that the PCs must be enrolled in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and compliant.
-If the PC is not enrolled, a message with instructions on how to enroll is displayed.
+     -   **Devices must be compliant.** Choose this option to require that PCs must be enrolled in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and compliant.
+If a PC isn't enrolled, a message with instructions on how to enroll is displayed.

-4. Under **Browser access** to SharePoint Online and OneDrive for Business, you can choose to allow access to Exchange Online only through the supported browsers: Safari (iOS), and Chrome (Android).
+4. Under **Browser access** to SharePoint Online and OneDrive for Business, you can choose to allow access to Exchange Online only through the supported browsers: Safari (iOS) and Chrome (Android).
 Access from other browsers is blocked.
 The same platform restrictions that you selected for Application access for OneDrive also apply here.

   On **Android** devices, users must enable browser access.
-To do this, the user must Choose the **Enable Browser Access** option on the enrolled device as follows:
+To do this, a user must choose the **Enable Browser Access** option on the enrolled device as follows:
   1. Open the **Company Portal** app.
   2. Go to the **Settings** page from the ellipsis (…) or hardware menu button.
   3. Press the **Enable Browser Access** button.
   4. In the Chrome browser, sign out of Office 365 and restart Chrome.

-  On **iOS and Android** platforms, to identify the device that is used to access the service, Azure Active Directory issues a Transport Layer Security (TLS) certificate to the device.
-The device displays the certificate with a prompt to the user to select the certificate as shown in the following screenshots.
+  On **iOS** and **Android** platforms, to identify the device that is used to access the service, Azure Active Directory issues a Transport Layer Security (TLS) certificate to the device.
+The device displays the certificate with a prompt to the user to select the certificate, as shown in the following screenshots.
 The user must select this certificate before they can use the browser.

   **iOS**